jarvischung/godaddy-ip-ddns/readme.md

             KEY=dLP4WKz5PdkS_GuUDNigHcLQFpw4CWNwAQ5
             SECRET=GuUFdVFj8nJ1M79RtdwmkZ
             NAME=@ # optional
+            DELAY=1200 # optional
             ```
-        2. Paste it just after the first line `#!/bin/bash`
+        2. Paste it after the first line `#!/bin/bash`
 2. Make the script executable with:
     ```bash
     sudo chmod +x godaddyddns.sh
     ```
-3. Test the script by running it once with:
+3. Test the script by running it with:
     ```bash
     ./godaddyddns.sh
     ```
-    Check your IP address in the A record on GoDaddy has been updated successfully.

-4. Setup a Cron job so that the script is executed periodically.
-See [this](https://awc.com.my/uploadnew/5ffbd639c5e6eccea359cb1453a02bed_Setting%20Up%20Cron%20Job%20Using%20crontab.pdf) for more information.
+    Refer to the [Testing](#Testing) section to see the result.

+4. Run the shell script with [screen](https://www.gnu.org/software/screen/) for example or as a service.

 ## Testing